So, several years ago we had Dragon NaturallySpeaking 13. And up till then I always thought DPI was ‘dots per inch’.

 Let me know if your mileage varies

-Do you agree with me?
+Do you agree with me that the built in mic is rubbish for Dragon?
 I’d love to know; just put in a quick comment below.
 Thanks!